Kippye/schetool/README.md

 * [CMake](https://cmake.org/) version 3.25 or later for project file generation.

 **MSVC (Recommended)**
 * Visual Studio, at least its C++ development [build tools](https://visualstudio.microsoft.com/downloads/?q=build+tools#build-tools-for-visual-studio-2022).
 The project has a preset for Visual Studio 17 2022.
-No other versions have been tested, but might work if a preset is added.
+No other versions have been tested, but they might work.

 **Makefile**
 * MinGW64 (recommended to get it from [MSYS2](https://www.msys2.org/))